 - Modbus ASCII Used in serial communications, data is transmitted as an ASCII representation of the hexadecimal values.
 Timing requirements are loosened, and a simpler longitudinal redundancy check checksum is used. - Modbus TCP/IP or Modbus TCP Used for communications over TCP/IP networks.
 The TCP/IP format does not require a checksum calculation, as lower layers already provide checksum protection.
-The packet structure is similar to RTU, but uses a different header.
-Devices labeled as Modbus gateways will convert from Modbus TCP to Modbus RTU.
+The packet structure is similar to RTU, but utilizes a different header.
+Devices labelled as Modbus gateways will convert from Modbus TCP to Modbus RTU.

 Campbell Scientific data loggers support Modbus RTU, Modbus ASCII, and Modbus TCP protocols.
 If the connection is over IP, Campbell Scientific data loggers always use Modbus TCP.
-Modbus server functionality over other comports use RTU.
-When acting as a client, the data logger can be switched between ASCII and RTU protocols using an option in the ModbusClient() instruction.
-See the CRBasic Editor help for detailed instruction information and program examples: https://help.campbellsci.eu/crbasic/cr300/
+Modbus slave functionality over other comports use RTU.
+When acting as a master, the data logger can be switched between ASCII and RTU protocols using an option in the ModbusMaster() instruction.
+See the CRBasic Editor help for detailed instruction information and program examples https://help.campbellsci.eu/CRBasic/CR300/Default.htm.

-19.2.3 Understanding Modbus Terminology
+15.2.3 Understanding Modbus Terminology